dadevmate/dadevmate.github.io/README.md

 # Nethan's Hub

 Hi, I'm Nethan Nerella.
-I'm an  Developer, Swift programmer and a Student.
-I'm also a pretty big  fan!
+I'm an Apple Developer, Swift programmer and a Student.
+I'm also a pretty big Apple fan!
 Here, you can find my projects, achievements and more.

 <html>